A Guide to Golfing Well Around the World

 Stay Fit and Flexible

 “Any exercise that will strengthen your core will definitely help your game,” says Hugo Pinheiro, golf director at Penha Longa Resort in Portugal.
 “Focus on your abs, mainly the lateral abs — with a strong core, you will not feel the need to apply force with your arms,” he says.
 Core strength is crucial for Rinker, too, who recommends a specific regimen.
-“With Wright Balance you will have nine stance widths that you can plank and strengthen your entire core which immediately increase distance.”
+“With Wright Balance (a program that measures core symmetry to improve your swing), you will have nine stance widths that you can plank and strengthen your entire core which immediately increase distance.”
 Mazzei also adds: “Don’t forget to stretch before you start a practice session or a round of golf.”

 Must-Play Course: Designed by the famed Robert Trent Jones Jr., the 27-hole course at Penha Longa Resort features bold drives, courageous approaches and artful greens, making for an exhilarating round of golf set amid Portugal’s lush landscapes.
 “Penha Longa is a tactical course, and therefore the best tip would be to prepare — think about your next shot, before hitting your current shot,” says Pinheiro.
 Prep for your next round with a trip to the spa, where the Quirogolf Massage promises to relax your muscles from head to toe through a therapeutic massage using golf balls to improve circulation and reduce joint pain.